your exercises for a toned abdomen

 Priyanka Chopra Jonas has been ahead of diwali celebration this year – one of the most anticipated parties in India – with some of her famous friends.
 In a new Instagram post, we can see Priyanka partying with Mindy Kaling and Lilly Singh in Los Angeles, California, while wearing a stunning two-piece ensemble.

-With a dazzling lehenga-style blouse, Priyanka shows off her toned core while posing with her friends.
+With a stunning lehenga-style blouse, Priyanka shows her toned core while posing with her friends.
 And of course, fans have not been able to resist commenting on his publication: “👑👑👑”, wrote the star of The Morning Show, Reese Witherspoon, while another user added, “You are absolutely stunning! ❤️.”

 This content is imported from Instagram.
 You may be able to find the same content in another format, or you may be able to find more information, at their web site.